University of Illinois Chicago: Campus

 UIC is Chicago's largest university with more than 33,000 students, 12,000 employees, 16 colleges and the state's major public medical center.
 The East Campus was designed in the brutalist style by Walter Netsch.
 The plan included second-story walkways that connected all of the buildings.
 Some of the later buildings in Netsch's design were not rectilinear (the Behavioral Sciences Building) and even irregularly shaped (Science and Engineering South, and the never-completed Art & Architecture building).
 These demonstrated his idea of "field theory": designs which used squares and rotations of squares superimposed on one another.
 While the buildings are largely intact, the walkways were taken down in phases during the early 1990s to make the campus more welcoming.
 Considerable effort has been expended to modify the original Netsch campus plan to create the feel of a traditional college campus.
 For example, the area in front of the main administration building, University Hall, has been the site of several renovations in the last decade; and, Credit Union 1 Arena (formerly the UIC Pavilion, a sports arena) was added in 1982.

 The East Campus is located on the Near West Side, just south of Greektown and a 15-minute walk from downtown Chicago.
 The juxtaposition of campus and commercial density was a direct result of large-scale urban renewal led by Mayor Richard J. Daley.

 The West Campus, also on the Near West Side, is much older and includes some buildings built in the collegiate gothic style.
 The colleges of Medicine, Pharmacy, Nursing, Dentistry, Applied Health Sciences and Public Health, as well as the Library of the Health Sciences are all located on the West Campus.
 The West Campus is in the heart of the Illinois Medical District where the University of Illinois Medical Center is located.

 The Chicago Transit Authority's Blue Line, part of the Chicago 'L', runs through the median of the Eisenhower Expressway along the north side of the campus.
 Three Blue Line stations are close to the university: UIC-Halsted, Racine, and Illinois Medical District.
-The Pink Line serves UIC's west campus on Polk Street and runs directly to Ogilvie Transportation Center.
+The Pink Line serves UIC's west campus on Polk Street and runs directly to the Loop.